starsys/openfoodfacts/README.md

 User must specify the food categories (existing in openfoodfacts) he wants to explore in: "categories.txt"

 1. The program checks if the database contains expected tables.
 If not, existing database is erased and rebuild
-1. The program fill the "category" table based on "categories.txt"
-1. The program checks if tables are not empty and if the content of the table "category" reflect "categories.txt".
-If not, existing tables are erased and rebuild.
+1. The program compares the content of the table "category" with "categories.txt".
+If it doesnt match, existing tables are erased and rebuild.
-1. The programm fill the product table (after checking if expected data is available and meet standard) based on openfoodfacts API request
+1. The programm fill the "product" table for each category (after checking if expected data is available and meet standard) based on openfoodfacts API request
-1. The program provide a user interface in terminal to let user browse categories / product and decide if he wants to record any substitution in "substituted" table.
+1. The program provide a user interface in terminal to let user browse categories / products and decides if he wants to record any substitution in "substituted" table.